yogeshgosavii/myPortfolio-Github-UI-Clone-/README.md

 # myPortfolio

 Welcome to myPortfolio!
-This website showcases my projects, skills, and contact information in a clean and modern design inspired by GitHub's layout.
+This website is a github ui clone that showcases my projects, skills, and contact information in a clean and modern design inspired by GitHub's layout.

 ## Table of Contents
 - [Introduction](#introduction)